 As you make your way just a little north to the famous Gleneagles Hotel, stop at Stirling Castle, the childhood home of Mary Queen of Scots.
 Surrounded on three sides by steep cliffs, Stirling Castle is historically and architecturally one of Scotland’s most significant castles.
 During your stay at Gleaneagles Hotel, spend a day exploring the town of St. Andrews with a private guide.
 See the 12th-century Cathedral, the famous Old Course, the ancient university campus and castle, as well as the busy medieval streets.
 An afternoon spent trout fishing on the River Tay is also an unforgettable experience.

-Cairngorms National Park is in the heart of the Scottish Highlands.
+Disembark your luxury train, and continue your explorations of Scotland with a private discovery of Cairngorms National Park.
+Cairngorms is in the heart of the Scottish Highlands.
 It is well known for its mountains and wildlife.
 The UK’s largest National park has a wealth of activities to match its size, from exploring castles and distilleries to water sports, wildlife watching, and walking and cycling routes.
 With a private guide, hike to a beautiful loch on the Balmoral Estate, Her Majesty, The Queen’s summer estate.
 Pass by the Glas-alt Shiel house built by Queen Victoria and take in the views across the beautiful Scottish countryside.
 For wildlife watching, head out on a Land Rover with a local driver.
 Keep your eyes open for deer, capercaillie, and golden eagles.

 The journey south begins today but first you will stop off at Blair Castle for a tour of the castle and its grounds.
 Blair Castle has been home to the Atholl family for over 700 years so you can spend time exploring the family history through the castle and grounds.

 Later on your guide will transfer you back to Edinburgh for an evening spent at your leisure prior to your departure.